Bunny Lake Is Missing: Filming

+Post-production

+The opening title sequences and poster artwork were designed by graphic designer Saul Bass.

 Music

 English rock band the Zombies are featured in the credits and on the film's poster for their contribution of three songs to the film's soundtrack: "Remember You", "Just Out of Reach" and "Nothing's Changed".
 The band is featured performing on a television in the pub where Superintendent Newhouse meets with Ann, and "Just Out of Reach" plays on a janitor's radio as Ann escapes from the hospital.
 With Preminger present in the studio, the band recorded a two-minute radio ad set to the tune of "Just Out of Reach" that promoted the film's release and urged audiences to "Come on time!" in keeping with the film's no-late-admissions policy.
 These efforts represent an early instance of what became the common Hollywood practice of promotional tie-ins with popular musical acts.

 Release

+Bunny Lake Is Missing had its world premiere at the Victoria Theatre in New York City on 3 October 1965, distributed by Columbia Pictures.
+It was released in the United Kingdom the following year, on 27 February 1966.

+Promotion

-As with the 1960 film Psycho, audiences were not admitted after the film's start.
+As with Psycho (1960), audiences were not admitted after the film's start.
 This was not common practice at the time and was emphasised in the film's promotion, including on the poster, which warned: "No One Admitted While the Clock Is Ticking!"